Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 What territories have the most active anime licensing markets?

 North America (US/Canada), Western Europe (UK, Germany, France), Southeast Asia (Thailand, Indonesia, Philippines), Latin America, and China are the most active territories.
-North America and Europe see the highest per-deal values; Southeast Asia is the fastest-growing theatrical anime market.
+North America and Europe see the highest per-deal values; Southeast Asia is among the most rapidly expanding theatrical anime markets.

 How can a rights-holder find the right buyer for anime content?